 In turn, if people do not understand the causal relationship between the mechanisms of aging, damage accumulation, and the onset of age-related diseases, they simply do not believe that addressing the mechanisms of aging will lead to anything useful.

-Despite the introduction text clearly stated that the goal of the scientists was to slow down aging and to extend the healthy period of life, about one third of the participants still named an extended unhealthy state as one of the biggest personal downsides of life extension!
+Despite the introduction text clearly stating that the goal of the scientists was to slow down aging and to extend the healthy period of life, about one third of the participants still named an extended unhealthy state as one of the biggest personal downsides of life extension!

 They tend to stick to common thinking until they are brought over by persuasive scientific data.
 Therefore, it is important to explain these basic things.
 We need to move from simple to more complex, and not vice versa, as some activists sadly often do.

-The principle of accessibility and individuality
+The principles of accessibility and individuality

 However, studies show that gerontologists themselves are not always ready to deal with this matter .
 This is understandable: they are specialists in their field, but they may not have sufficient knowledge to answer questions from other areas – for example, demography, economics, or ecology.